3D Printing

 Software

-make717 uses Prusa Slicer for the Prusa Minis, Prusa MK2.5S, and Prusa MK3S + MMU2S.
-The Lulzbot Taz 5s rely on Simplify 3d but will be replaced by Prusa XLs and Prusa Slicer in the future.
+make717 uses Prusa Slicer for the Prusa Minis, Prusa MK4S and the Prusa XL.
 Preform is the only software that can be used with the Formlabs Form 2.
 Prusa Slicer and Preform can be downloaded for free for personal use.
-A copy of the make717 profiles for Prusa Slicer can be found here

 Primetime hours for maker members